Hanfeng-Lin/COOKIE_scripts/README.md

 ## Contact

-[cite_start]For questions about the code or the COOKIE-Pro method, please contact Jin Wang at `wangj@bcm.edu`.
+For questions about the code or the COOKIE-Pro method, please contact Jin Wang at `wangj@bcm.edu`.